Feds Defend Permanent Water Contracts to Benefit Agriculture

 “It does not apply to the conversion of an existing contract into a no-term repayment contract,” he said.

 Representing the Hoopa Valley Tribe, attorney Thane Somerville called that position “absurd.”
-He said Congress wanted the law to apply to all long-term contracts, which is defined as agreements with a term of 10 years or more.
+He said Congress wanted the law to apply to all long-term contracts, which are defined as agreements with a term of 10 years or more.

 “It was intended to protect the environment from the effects of long-term contracts,” Somerville said.